 The baseline performance was measured from our electronic patient experience trackers (PET) which are used on wards, in outpatient clinics, the emergency department and many community locations.
 Where these were unavailable, we measured against 2011 data from the National Inpatient Survey.

-The table below shows the results from both the PET machines and the survey.
+Table 3 shows the results from both the PET machines and the survey.